fadesignlk/paystream/README.md

    git clone https://github.com/fadesignlk/paystream.git

 2. Navigate to the project directory:
+    ```sh
     cd paystream

 3. Set up the database:

     - Create a MySQL database.
     - Import the provided SQL file to set up the necessary tables.

 4. Configure the application:

     - Update the database configuration in config.php.

 5. Start the application:

     - Open the project in your web browser.

 ### Contributing